 (b) how, in conducting the process of procurement, we might secure that improvement.

 The act only applies to contracts for services, but we are currently considering including other types of contracts for concessions, works and supplies.
-Further information will be published here as policy is developed.

 For more advice on doing business in H&F and the help that is on hand locally, see our business support pages.